 - quality assurance and enhancement procedures;

 - academic management, research and resources as they relate to teaching, learning and assessment.

 Further guidance is available for download on ‘Additional Information’ tab.

 Where instances of good practice are identified and endorsed via periodic review, they are highlighted as 'commendations' which are then considered by Academic Standards Committee.
 This approach is reinforced and augmented by the Senate Office which identifies good practice from one periodic subject review report which corresponds to recommendations from another.
 Schools or subjects are then strongly encouraged to consider the good practice when responding to the recommendations.
 A summary of good practice arising from the periodic subject review process is disseminated by the Senate Office to the school level on an annual basis.

-Good practice from across the University and from various sources (external examiner reports, annual monitoring etc) is available on the University Learning and Teaching Centre website.
+Good practice from across the University and from various sources (external examiner reports, annual monitoring etc) is available on the Learning Enhancement & Development Service website.

 Periodic Subject Review Reports are public documents.
 Reports are produced in full and in summary (intended primarily for students).
 Schools or Subjects are also required to produce a response to the recommendations in the report.
 The Reports, Summary Reports and Responses for the previous years Periodic Subject Reviews will be available below shortly:

 Reports and responses for previous year (since 2002-03) are available here.
 Please note Periodic Subject Review was previously known as Departmental Programmed of Teaching, Learning and Assessment (DPTLA) Review).